Band manipulation and spin texture in interacting moir\'e helical edges

 \section{Luther-Emery band structure calculations}

 The Luther-Emery theory in the main text can be diagonalized numerically.
 The Dirac equation is given by

-where $\Psi_k$ is the eigen wavefunction with the momentum $k$.
+where $\Psi_k^T=[\tilde{\Psi}_R(k), \tilde{\Psi}_L(k)]$ is the eigen wavefunction with the momentum $k$.
 We note that the system is periodic when $x\rightarrow x+\frac{2\pi}{Q}$.
 Thus, we can express the $\Psi_k(x)$ by

-where $m$ runs over all the integers, $s$ is the index of the positive and negative energy band, $\hat{\Phi}_s(k)$ is the eigen-spinor of $\hat{h}_0$, and $C_{m,s}$ is the expansion coefficient.
+where $m$ runs over all the integer, $s$ is the index of the positive and negative energy band, $\hat{\Phi}_s(k)$ is the eigen-spinor of $\hat{h}_0$, and $C_{m,s}$ is the expansion coefficient.
 The eigen-spinors are given by

 corresponding to positive ($E_{0+}=\sqrt{v^2k^2+M^2}$) and negative ($E_{0-}=-\sqrt{v^2k^2+M^2}$) energies respectively.
 Note that the inner product of the spinors at the same momentum, $\hat{\Phi}_{s}^{\dagger}(k)\hat{\Phi}_{s'}(k)=\delta_{s,s'}$.
 However, $\hat{\Phi}_{s}^{\dagger}(k)\hat{\Phi}_{s'}(k')$ is generically nonzero.